PersonalDataPipeline/pdpl-cli/docs/decisions/004-scheduling-runs.md

 I still agree that errors should not appear in the queue, that should be handled by scanning the logs and deciding at that time (in a separate script/service) if it should be retried.

+So, we need a new PoC that:

+- handles the queue all at once
+- treats an empty queue as "run standard and save a next entry"
+- allows for single endpoint entries that are added as-needed in the get script
+- queue entries are single endpoints and params (if not default) which can hold multiple for the same endpoint

 ## Consequences

 - Historic runs requiring pagination becomes possible with this system.
 This allows many calls over time to avoid rate limits and being bad citizens.